markjeee/erparser/README.markdown

 Anyway, let's not get over excited ourselves.
 It took a while to parse the data, and i'm happy i was able to do it.
 Hopefully, something good will turn out from this.

+For the paranoid, this doesn't change any of the election data.
+It will create a copy of the data that is already published publicly.
+Nothing it can do to change the data inside COMELEC's servers.